clearlinux/swupd-client/docs/swupd.1.rst

    Prints the swupd output as a machine readable JSON stream.

+-  ``-y, --yes``

+   Assume yes as answer to all prompts and run non-interactively.

 -  ``--allow-insecure-http``

    For security reasons, swupd only allows system updates using